DSLsofMath/DSLsofMath/QualityProject/README.md

 * seven sets of [weekly exercises](Exercises/) and partial solutions (including a [practice exam](Exam/PracticeExam.pdf) with [partial example solutions](Exam/MockE.hs))
 * and two compulsory hand-in assignments [Assignment 1](Assignments/Assignment01.lhs) and [Assignment 2](Assignments/Assignment02.lhs).

+Upcoming activities include exam correction, course evaluation and data collection (of earlier course results) to enable some "measurement" of the results.

 We aim to collect and refine the material during the autumn of 2016 with the aim of producing a book about "DSLs of Math" in time for the next course instance.